naninovel/docs/docs/guide/characters.md

 ![](https://i.gyazo.com/d0ea1bf7a5ed3b4bb7eb70c4ddbfeba2.png)

-::: warning
+::: info NOTE
 Generic actor implementations just route events from the scenario scripts and it's up to user to implement the underlying behaviour, eg how the actor should react to the appearance or visibility change commands, whether and how it will support speaker highlight feature, etc. Don't expect most of the actor-related features to work automatically with the generic implementations.
 :::

 To create generic character prefab from a template, use `Create -> Naninovel -> Character -> Generic` context asset menu.

 Check the following video tutorial for example on setting up a 3D rigged model as a generic character and routing appearance changes to the rig animations via [Animator](https://docs.unity3d.com/Manual/class-AnimatorController.html) component.
-Be aware, that the video is captured with an old Naninovel version and some properties and component names are different now; see the above docs for the up to date information.
+Be aware, that the video is captured with an old Naninovel version and some properties and component names are different now; see the above docs for the up-to-date information.

 ![](https://www.youtube.com/watch?v=HPxhR0I1u2Q)